 Introduction

-The computational tools that are currently available go beyond the wildest imagination of those living four decades ago.
+The computational tools that are currently available to the phylogeneticist go beyond the wildest imagination of those living four decades ago.
 Advances in computational power allowed the first cladograms to be inferred from DNA alignments in 1981 (), and the first Bayesian tools emerged in 1996 (), providing unprecedented flexibility in the setup of a phylogenetic model.
 Currently, the most popular Bayesian phylogenetics tools are BEAST () and its successor BEAST2 (), MrBayes () and RevBayes ().
 They allow to incorporate known or hypothesized structure of a phylogenetic tree-to-be-inferred through model priors.
 From these priors and an alignment of DNA, RNA or protein sequences, they create a posterior distribution of parameter estimates (of the models used as a prior) and phylogenies, in which more probable combinations are represented more often.
-Each of these tools use efficient tree sampling routines to rapidly create an informative posterior.

-These model priors in Bayesian phylogenetic reconstruction can be grouped in three groups: (1) site model, specifying nucleotide substitutions, (2) clock model, specifying the rate of mutation per lineage in time, and (3) tree prior, embodying the speciation model underlying branching events (speciation) and branch termination (extinction).
+Each of these tools use efficient tree sampling routines to rapidly create an informative posterior.The model priors in Bayesian phylogenetic reconstruction can be grouped into three categories: (1) site models, specifying nucleotide substitutions, (2) clock models, specifying the rate of mutation per lineage in time, and (3) tree models, constituting the speciation model underlying branching events (speciation) and branch termination (extinction).
 The choice of a wrong site model (), clock model () or tree prior () is known to affect the posterior.

 Current phylogenetic tools use tree priors that assume speciation is instantaneous, whilst we know that, speciation is often a gradual process.
 The (constant-rate) birth-death (BD) model is a commonly used tree prior, but it ignores this temporal aspect of speciation.
 The protracted birth-death (PBD) model, an extension of the BD model, does incorporate the idea that speciation takes time.
 In this model, a branching event does not give rise to a new species, but to a new species-to-be, called an incipient species.
 Such an incipient species may go extinct, finish its speciation to become a good species, or give rise to new incipient species.
 Protracted speciation may explain observed declines in lineage accumulation ().

 Unfortunately, a tree prior according to this model, providing the probability of a species tree under the PBD model, is unavailable in current Bayesian phylogenetic tools.
 Whilst an approximate formula for this probability has been derived () and the approximation is very good (), it has not been implemented as tree prior yet.
 There are various reasons for this.
 First, the computation of this probability involves solving a set of non-linear differential equations, and while this computation is quite fast, it still takes much more time than the corresponding probability of the BD model which is a simple analytical formula.
 In a Bayesian MCMC chain, the tree prior probability must be calculated many times, and hence the total computation will take considerably longer with a PBD tree prior.
 Furthermore, the approximate probability is a probability for the species tree assuming an underlying incipient species tree.
 It can be safely used as tree prior when only one individual per species is sampled, but if one has multiple samples per species -which is currently often the case- the methods to account for this such as the multi-species coalescent () may not be compatible with the underlying incipient species tree.
-More precisely, the phylogeny under the PBD model may contain paraphylies, while the multi-species coalescent was developed exactly to avoid this by explaining them as incomplete lineage sorting.
+More precisely, the phylogeny under the PBD model may contain paraphylies, while the multi-species coalescent was developed exactly to avoid these by explaining them as arising from incomplete lineage sorting.
 Because of these paraphylies there is no such thing as a true species tree in the PBD model.
 To get a species-level tree one must sample one incipient species per species.
 Which incipient species is sampled may therefore have an impact on the species tree.